fkie-cad/friTap/README.md

 - `>= python3.10`
 - [frida](https://frida.re) (`>= 17`) and frida-tools (`>= 12`)
-- hexdump, scapy, watchdog, rich, textual, pydantic, psutil, platformdirs, h11
+- hexdump, scapy, watchdog, rich, textual, pydantic, psutil, platformdirs, h11, hpack
 - AndroidFridaManager (for Android device management)
 - for hooking on Android ensure that the `adb`-command is in your PATH